nolin897/shopping-cart/README.md

 To run the Shopping Cart Project:

+NB: These instrucitons assume you have downloaded this repository from https://github.com/nolin897/shopping-cart

 1) Set up a virtual environment called (shopping-env) and run the following command:

         pip install -r requirements.txt

+2) Create a .env file and set your sales tax rate equal to the environment variable     sales_tax

-2) Run shopping_cart.py in your virtual environment.
+3) Run shopping_cart.py in your virtual environment.

-3) To print a receipt enter a product id from 1 to 20 and the enter DONE when finished.
+4) To print a receipt enter a product id from 1 to 20 and then enter DONE or done when finished.

 <!-- To set up and run the Shopping Cart Project: